srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 Now that we have enable logging and setup a chart to monitor metrics, we will set up an alert.

-### Exercise 4: Configure an Alert
+### Exercise 3: Configure an Alert

 Now let us create an alert.
 Alerts proactively notify you when important conditions are found in your monitoring data.
 They allow you to identify and address issues before the users of your system notice them.
 In our asset tracking scenario, we use sensors to track our assets being transported.
 Each time a sensor is added in a transportation box, it will auto provision through DPS.
 We want to have a metric for the warehouse manager of how many boxes were "tagged" and need to count the Device Connected events from IoT Hub.

-In this task we are going to add an alert that will inform the warehouse manager when 5 or more devices have connected.
+In this exercise, you are going to add an alert that will inform the warehouse manager when 5 or more devices have connected.

 1. In the Azure Portal, navigate to the IoT Hub we are using for this lab.